Henry C. Berghoff: Early political career

 In May 1896, former Mayor Henry P. Scherer, a Democrat, was elected Mayor of Fort Wayne.
-After taking office on May 7, Scherer appointed Berghoff as comptroller of Fort Wayne.
+After taking office on May 7, Scherer appointed Berghoff to succeed J. H. Simonson as comptroller of Fort Wayne.
 Berghoff took office on May 9, serving as comptroller for five years until Scherer's term expired on May 9, 1901.
-While serving as Comptroller, Berghoff was chosen to be a delegate to a meeting of the National Democratic Party in Indianapolis on August 7, 1896.
+Upon the completion of his tenure, The Fort Wayne News And Sentinel stated that Berghoff did the city "excellent service as comptroller."
+While serving as comptroller, Berghoff was chosen to be a delegate to a meeting of the National Democratic Party in Indianapolis on August 7, 1896.
 He had expressly opposed this appointment, stating that he was still undecided on the question of bimetallism, the main issue of the 1896 U.S. Presidential Election.
 Berghoff ultimately did not attend, and the next day, he endorsed Democratic nominee William Jennings Bryan and the free silver movement.

 On March 31, 1900, Berghoff was elected Chairman of the Allen County Democratic Committee, succeeding William Kaough.
 He served until March 15, 1902, when he was replaced by Walpole E. Colerick.
 While serving as chairman on November 5, 1900, Berghoff released a statement alleging that the local Republican Party paid African-American men from Cincinnati and Chicago to work on the construction of Fort Wayne streets and sewers, ultimately so that they could stay in the city and vote, albeit illegally, in the 1900 U.S. Elections.
 He stated that, if any of these men voted illegally, they would "be hauled to jail without ceremony," and that "jail yawns for any man who tries to cast an illegal vote."
 Berghoff claimed that he had the names, dates of arrival, and information on the residence of the would-be illegal voters.
-The Fort Wayne Daily News lambasted Berghoff's claims, claiming that he seemed to ignore any possibility of illegal voting by the white companions of the African-American men.
+The Fort Wayne Daily News lambasted Berghoff's claims, stating that he seemed to ignore any possibility of illegal voting by the white companions of the African-American men.
 On top of racial discrimination, the Daily News accused Berghoff of voter intimidation.
-The newspaper declared that "the tone of his interview is such as to terrify those who are really entitled to vote," since the laborers that had came from outside Fort Wayne had returned home prior to Berghoff issuing his statement.
+The newspaper declared that "the tone of his interview is such as to terrify those who are really entitled to vote," since the laborers that had come from outside Fort Wayne had returned home prior to Berghoff issuing his statement.
 It insisted that those who partook in voter intimidation should be arrested.
 Mocking Berghoff's earlier statement, the Daily News stated, "the jail yawns, for any man who attempts to intimidate a legal voter."

 By 1901, Berghoff had also served as Chairman of the District Democratic Committee and as a Member of the Indiana Democratic Committee.